 if you use a sedative, street drugs, or other medicines that make you sleepy or slow your breathing.

-Tell your doctor if you are pregnant.
-If you use this medicine while you are pregnant, your baby could become dependent on the butalbital or codeine.
+If you use butalbital or codeine while you are pregnant, your baby could become dependent on these drugs.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Taking aspirin during late pregnancy may cause bleeding in the mother or the baby during delivery.

 How should I take this medicine?

 In some people, codeine breaks down rapidly in the liver and reaches higher than normal levels in the body.
 This can cause dangerously slow breathing and may cause death.

 Follow all directions on your prescription label.
 Codeine can slow or stop your breathing.
 Never use this medicine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your headaches.

 Butalbital and codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF THIS MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away aspirin, butalbital, caffeine, and codeine is against the law.

 If you need surgery or medical tests, tell the surgeon ahead of time that you are using this medicine.